 Wrap-up: cozy chaos is enough#

 You don’t need aesthetic perfection to host a horror night stream.
 Essentials plus a three-click ritual beat tech scrambles.
-Best <$150 capture card you’ve seen?
+What budget capture card has worked well for you?